-- Glaucous-winged gulls: - 1.
-Identify onset of laying as determined by monitoring a reference site at South Marble Island - 2.
-Conduct a mid season adult count by circumnavigating harvested nesting islands at high tide during acceptable weather. - 3.
-Conduct nest counts of nests with 0, 1, 2, 3, 4 eggs during harvest. - 4.
-Conduct a complete survey just before hatch of all harvested islands. - Sea lions and harbor seals: Conduct visual counts of the number of marine mammals hauled out at South Marble Island and other potential egg harvest sites. - All avian species: Prior to harvest, conduct a vessel-based survey of potential egg harvest sites to tally numbers of all bird species seen. - Visitor Experience: Monitor the number of positive and negative comments to NPS staff about egg harvest activities. - Cultural: Monitor the number of individuals participating in egg harvest and how eggs are used (consumed at home, at celebrations, distributed in community, distributed outside of community).
+- Sea lions and harbor seals.
+The number of marine mammals hauled out at South Marble Island and other potential egg harvest sites would be monitored annually using visual counts. - All avian species.
+Prior to harvest, a vessel-based survey of South Marble Island and other potential egg harvest sites would tally the number of all bird species seen. - Glaucous-winged gulls.
+Biologists would conduct a survey of nests (tallying numbers of nests with 0, 1, 2, 3, 4 eggs or chicks) and note evidence of predation. - Visitor Experience.
+The NPS would monitor the number of positive and negative comments to NPS staff about egg harvest activities. - Cultural.
+The HIA would monitor the number of individuals participating in egg harvest and how eggs are used (consumed at home, at celebrations, distributed in community, distributed outside of community).

-In addition to annual monitoring, a three-year study is highly recommended following the first year of harvest to identify potential causes of change in park glaucous-winged gull population levels.
-The study would include an assessment of egg laying phenology, predation pressure, and reproductive success in a subset of the South Marble Island colony (or other location).
-This would be accomplished by stationing a biologist(s) on South Marble Island for one to two weeks in mid- to late May to follow study protocols described in Zador (2001) or modified as new protocols are developed.
-This study would assist NPS in comparing the effects of harvest and environmental factors on glaucous-winged gull populations.
+In addition to annual monitoring, a three-year study of gull productivity is recommended.
+The study would include an assessment of egg laying phenology, predation pressure, and early reproductive success in a subset of the South Marble Island colony (or other location).